 On the various social networks, you can advertise to attract new visitors, generate traffic and engage potential customers through specific call-to-actions.
 One of the most important indicators is precisely the number of views that a piece of content manages to generate: it is therefore worth taking this metric into account if you use the various platforms to promote your products and services through social advertising.

-They are also useful when we think about e-mail: for example, if your newsletter impressions are good, but people are not responding to the call-to-actions in it, perhaps you need to review the content and ask yourself if there is something that does not resonate properly with your audience.
+They are also useful if we think about e-mail: for example, if the impressions of your newsletter are good, but people are not responding to the call-to-actions embedded in them, perhaps you need to review the content and ask yourself if there is something that does not resonate properly with your audience.

 This can help you reevaluate your strategic plan in the way you structure your messages or calls to action.